Chapter 6 Lab 6: Correlation

 Additionally, if you want to look at the p-value associated with Pearson’s correlation (i.e., if you want to make inferences), the data must adhere to the normality assumption.
 If your sample size is large, you don’t need to worry about normality.
 If your sample size is small, you should check that your variables are normally distributed.

-For the purpose of this lab, a version of the PSYC 291 survey data that contains “composite” scores for a few variables.
+For the purpose of this lab, a version of the PSYC 291 survey data that contains “composite” scores for a few variables has been created.
 Remember composite scores are generated by combining other variables together.
 For example, the anxiety composite score was generated by averaging all the responses to survey questions about anxiety after reverse coding items that were “negatively” worded.
 Composite scores are very useful if you are interested in a construct that cannot be defined by a single question.

-If you completed the Terms of Use quiz successfully, you gained access to downloading the other version of this data set.
-Use the same link to get access to the updated version of the data set.
-Have the file open in JAMOVI before the beginning of your lab session.
-(Remember to open JAMOVI, and then open the downloaded file within the program.)
+If you completed the Terms of Use quiz successfully, you gained access to downloading the other version of this data set,“PSYC 291 Survey Data_2026_Version2_updated”.
+(Remember to open JAMOVI, and then open the downloaded file within the program if your computer does not allow you to open the file by double-clicking on the file name.)

 Bivariate is a fancy way of saying two variables.
 Let’s say you were interested in the relationship between two variables: sleep quality and anxiety at the start of the semester.
 To calculate a correlation in JAMOVI, go to Analyses -> Regression -> Correlation Matrix: